primefaces/primefaces/docs/15_0_0/components/lifecycle.md

 # Lifecycle

-Lifecycle is a utility component which displays the execution time of each JSF phase.
+Lifecycle is a utility component which displays the execution time of each Jakarta Faces phase.
 It also synchronizes automatically after each AJAX request.

 [See this widget in the JavaScript API Docs.](../jsdocs/classes/src_PrimeFaces.PrimeFaces.widget.Lifecycle.html)